zozzlethena/docs/pages/tokenomics.md

 Rewards not collected will accrue to future epochs.

 Below is an example of bribes, voting, and rewards claim timeline:
- * Bribes are deposited from Thursday &mdash; Tuesday
+ * Bribes are deposited Thursday &mdash; Tuesday
- * Votes are collected on Wednesday
+ * Votes can be cast Thursday &mdash; Wednesday
  * A snapshot is taken at the end of Wednesday (11:59 UTC)
  * Rewards claim is available 24–48 hours after the snapshot